 Earth Hour is a worldwide movement in support of energy conservation and sustainability, sponsored by the World Wildlife Fund (WWF).

-On a Saturday night near the equinox of March, in thousands of cities, individuals, businesses, and famous monuments such as the Eiffel Tower, the Great Wall of China, and the Statue of Liberty go dark for one hour.
+On a Saturday night near the equinox of March, individuals, businesses, and famous monuments such as the Eiffel Tower, the Great Wall of China, and the Statue of Liberty go dark for one hour in thousands of cities.

-Across each continent, this one small act reminds all of us of our enormous impact on planet Earth.
+Across each continent, this one small act reminds us of our enormous impact on planet Earth.

 Click flashlights, light lanterns, and get ready to turn electric lights out to celebrate Earth Hour!
 Wherever you are, you can help our planet.

 March 26, 2022